MicrosoftDocs/SupportArticles-docs/support/dynamics-365/business-central/cloud-migration/migration-cannot-connect.md

 ms.date: 04/18/2024
 ---

-# Troubleshoot "Cannot connect to SQL Database, ErrorCode=SqlFailedToConnect"
+# Troubleshoot "Can't connect to SQL Database, ErrorCode=SqlFailedToConnect"

-This article explains how to troubleshoot the **Cannot connect to SQL Database, ErrorCode=SqlFailedToConnect** error message when you try to connect to a SQL database.
+This article explains how to troubleshoot the **Cannot connect to SQL Database, ErrorCode=SqlFailedToConnect** error message when you try to connect to an SQL database.

-## Prerequisites

 ## Symptom

-You get the **Cannot connect to SQL Database, ErrorCode=SqlFailedToConnect** error message when you try to connect to a SQL database.
+You get the **Cannot connect to SQL Database, ErrorCode=SqlFailedToConnect** error message when you try to connect to an SQL database.
 This error often occurs together with the error **Check the linked service configuration is correct, and make sure the SQL Database firewall allows the integration runtime to access.**

 ## Cause